 - Olive oil/good fats

-- Plant foods, especially root vegetables, like carrots and beats
+- Plant foods, especially root vegetables, like carrots and beets

-“All of these root vegetables, beats – all that rich color – translates into vitamins and minerals,” Diane explains.
+“All of these root vegetables, beets – all that rich color – translates into vitamins and minerals,” Diane explains.

 Potential Health Benefits of the Nordic Diet